Seungrikim/Single-machine-Database-Management-System-DBMS-/README.md

 ## The code

-As you will be working with this codebase for the rest of the semester, it is a good idea to get familiar with it.
 The code is located in the `src/main/java/edu/berkeley/cs186/database` directory, while the tests are located in the `src/test/java/edu/berkeley/cs186/database directory`.
 The following is a brief overview of each of the major sections of the codebase.

 ### cli